nguyenph88/HomeLabProxmox/README.md

 - Don't start it yet, need to mount the storage first.
 In Proxmox main shell use these:
 ```
+# Run this to get a list of disks
+ls -l /dev/disk/by-id

+# pick the one that you want to mount, i have 3 to mount
 qm set 100 -scsi1 /dev/disk/by-id/ata-TOSHIBA_DT01ACA200_X4GVW1RTS
 qm set 100 -scsi2 /dev/disk/by-id/ata-ST500DM002-1BD142_W2AYZ0QV
+qm set 100 -scsi3 /dev/disk/by-id/ata-TOSHIBA_MK5076GSX_41RQB0C8B
 ```

 Keys takeaway: